Please report any problems with this page to the

 This is the heart of the scientific method.
 Strictly speaking, "proof" is often impossible.
 What is required to demonstrate scientific validity for any hypothesis or theory is compelling evidence that survives continued challenges.
 It takes continuous success for a theory to survive, but only one failure for it to fail or to require revision.

 (R) Concur.
-However, I don't think the idea of a scientific hypothesis or theory is correct when discussing the existance of God.
-There is no physical evidence or proof one way or the other.
+However, I don't think the idea of a scientific hypothesis or theory is correct when discussing the existance of

 (MB) If the question can't be discussed in the same manner as any other hypothesis or theory, then it can only be discussed philosophically or rhetorically.
 However, even if the end result of philosophy or rhetoric is an agreement that God exists, that result is still next to meaningless until some evidence is found to support it.
 Once any piece of evidence is profferred, it can be examined scientifically.